 Asset-mapping is an Asset-Based Community Development (ABCD) practice for discovering community assets and creating an inventory that can be drawn upon for strengthening a community.
 It is a map of a community's value that helps to build a vibrant community based on its strengths.
 By helping a community look at itself from a place of strength, the community is better able to leverage assets to build and improve its future.
 This asset mapping toolkit is based on the concept that community members are the experts about their community.
 By involving community members in identifying their individual and community assets, community members come together to build a shared awareness of their community's strengths and help make connections around shared assets.
 The process serves as a catalyst for everyone to contribute to building a community from the inside out.
 This toolkit will help you create an interactive map, once you have collected data.

-To learn more about the entire asset mapping process, please see the asset mapping tools on our Resources from Our Partners page.
+To learn more about the entire asset mapping process, please see these asset mapping tools.

 The Power Tableau The Power Tableau provides a practical tool for analyzing power, especially in situations where a significant power imbalance exists.
 As you probe further, you can explore both structural conflict and interpersonal conflict that has systemic roots.
 You can use the tableau to accomplish a variety of goals depending on the needs of the situation, whether you want to focus on analysis or change strategies, and how much time you have.